dimor22/decimalToTime/README.md

 * Click on it and the translation will appear in a green box just below it

 ### How to get it
-* Install Chrome the extension called "Scriptlets"
+* Install Chrome extension called "Scriptlets"
 * Open it and paste the code from decimalToTime.js
 * Click Run and enjoy.